aather/autobench/README.md

 **Documentation: https://www.phoronix-test-suite.com/documentation/phoronix-test-suite.html**

 All benchmarks are dumped into a shared NFS directory (prefered).
 Results are stored in seperate directories.
-For example:
+For example directories:
 - **cputests-openssl-190-i2-xlarge-LATEST:** Latest iteration of openssl cpu benchmark ran on AWS i2.xlarge instance
-- **cputests-openssl-190-m3-medium-440-96-generic-201803291856:** All previous iterations of the same test with date stamp
+- **cputests-openssl-190-i2-xlarge-440-96-generic-201803291856:** All previous iterations of the same test ran on i2.xlarge instance with date stamp

 memory (memtests-stream..) and java (javatests-java-cryto..) benchmarks also use similar directory names.
-Each test directory contains benchmark results in format: **json, txt, css and svg**
+Results are stored in **json, txt, css and svg** format.

 ## AutoBench Setup